mui/material-ui/docs/data/joy/components/typography/typography.md

 });
 ```

-You can also access the newly created levels from the `level` prop.
+You can also access the newly created levels from the `level` prop:

 ```js
 <Typography level="subtitle">